couchbaselabs/node-ottoman/README.md

 ### Model References

 In addition to supporting groups of properties, models also support referencing whole other documents.
-Through these references we are able to store related but not neccessarily dependent data.
+Through these references we are able to store related but not necessarily dependent data.

 Example reference relationship:
 ```javascript